MoncefDj/Kaizen/Knowledge Repository/Book Notes/Peak How to Master Almost Anything by Anders Ericsson & Robert Pool/README.md

 - Set a schedule for your practice time.
 Allocate a specific amount of time each day for practice and try to avoid distractions or temptations.
 - Surround yourself with a community that values improvement and shares the same goals.
 - Continuously track your progress.

+## 7| The Road to Extraordinary

+- Spark your child's interest.
+- Encourage commitment through support and motivation.
+- Developing extraordinary skills becomes more challenging and limited as you grow older, compared to starting at a young age.

+## 8| But What About Natural Talent?

+- Continuous and proper practice is unbeatable.

+## 9| Where Do We Go from Here?

+- To gain a general understanding of what it takes to improve, it is beneficial to focus on and enhance one specific area.